BlankRoad1/hcaptcha-solver/README.md

 ### Reason why i started working on this project ?
 I used many paid api's capmonster, anti-captcha, bought from github users, All of them had solving time of 15 to 30 seconds.
 Every one claims we are coming with a v2 update, then scams you!.
 Some sell outdated codes, and if you ask why it takes time.
 They ask you to Buy HQ proxies from them.

+### Contributions:
+- Assigning images to variable rather than downloading and storing them on disk: [MaxAndolini](https://github.com/MaxAndolini "MaxAndolini")

 ## If you got hcaptcha datasets, and would like to donate or give them to me for free, hit me up on my discord: Zerf#7071